Peter O'Doherty: Art career

 Although O'Doherty never attended art school, he became a prolific visual artist alongside his acclaimed brother, Mombassa.
 They had left Mental as Anything in 2000 to concentrate on their art and music careers.
 His wife Susan is also a visual artist, "[she] paints her more abstract pieces," while O'Doherty specialised in still life and built landscapes.
 He has entered the art competition of the Archibald Prize with his works relegated to the Salon des Refusés.

 Solo and side projects to Dog Trumpet

 In 1987, with O'Doherty and Plaza with members of Gang Gajang, he recorded a country music album credited to the Stetsons.
 During the late 1980s and early 1990s he performed live with the bands the Bejesus Burgers and the Happening Thang.

 Since 2000 O'Doherty's main musical outlet has been Dog Trumpet, a collaboration with Mombassa, formed as a side-project in 1991.
 The Dog Trumpet sound reflects affection for 1960s pop and psychedelia.
-They have released 8 albums and 3 EP's the latested album is Shadowland released on all formats on 4th November 2022.
+They have released 8 albums and 3 EP's; the latest album is Shadowland, released on all formats on 4 November 2022.